Chalceus: Species

+NB: Two species described by Jardine, C. latus and C. taeniatus, are currently species inquirenda.
+A third species which was described by Jardine, C. fasciatus, is regarded as a synonym but also considered to be incertae sedis.

 History

-The genus Chalceus was established by Georges Cuvier in the year 1818 when he described the pinktail chalceus (C. marcolepidotus) as a new species in a new genus.
+The genus Chalceus was established by Georges Cuvier in 1818, when he described the pinktail chalceus (C. marcolepidotus) as a new species in a new genus.
 By way of monotypy, the pinktail became the type species therein.
 The next established species was the tucan fish, C. erythrurus, which was named by Edward Drinker Cope in 1870, though he first classified it in the genus Plethodectes with the full name Plethodectes erythrurus.
 In 1872, he moved it to Chalceus.

-A full redescription of the genus occurred in the year 2004, undertaken by Brazilian biologists Angela M. Zanata and Mônica Toledo-Piza, which resulted in the nomination of the other three species.
+A full redescription of the genus occurred in 2004, undertaken by Brazilian biologists Angela M. Zanata and Mônica Toledo-Piza, which resulted in the nomination of the other three species.

 Etymology

-The name Chalceus is Greek in origin and comes from the word chalkos, which means copper.
+The name Chalceus is Greek in origin and comes from the word chalkos, which means "copper".
 This was given by Cuvier because he observed that the original specimen's scales were "sometimes golden" when preserved in alcohol.